 Development of computer skills for solving administrative and research problems; applications using word processing, spreadsheet analysis, database systems, data analysis, and graphics.
 Prerequisite: Prior research or administrative technology class.
-508 APPLIED EDUCATIONAL RESEARCH 3 sem. hrs.
+APPLIED EDUCATIONAL RESEARCH 508 3 sem. hrs.
 Presents technical and analytical tools needed to assess school district and unit performance and to conduct research on educational problems and issues.
 Prerequisites: EAF 410 or equivalent.
-509 RESEARCH DESIGN IN EDUCATION: ISSUES AND STANDARD PRACTICES 3 sem hrs Examination of issues related to designing and planning research studies.
+RESEARCH DESIGN IN EDUCATION: 509 ISSUES AND STANDARD PRACTICES 3 sem. hrs.

+Examination of issues related to designing and planning research studies.
 Students learn to apply techniques to specific educational research problems.
 Prerequisite: EAF 410 or equivalent.
-510 RESEARCH METHODOLOGY AND STATISTICS IN EDUCATION II 3 sem. hrs.
+RESEARCH METHODOLOGY AND 510 STATISTICS IN EDUCATION II 3 sem. hrs.

-Logic of statistical inference; introductory study of analysis of variance and multiple regression, with a computer oriented approach.
+Logic of statistical inference: introductory study of analysis of variance and multiple regression, with a computer oriented approach.
 Prerequisite: EAF 509 or equivalent.
-511 RESEARCH METHODOLOGY AND STATISTICS IN EDUCATION III 3 sem. hrs.
+RESEARCH METHODOLOGY AND STATISTICS IN EDUCATION III 3 sem. hrs.
 Design of multi-variable studies, multivariate data analysis using statistical computer programs.
 Prerequisite: EAF 510 or equivalent.
-512 RESEARCH METHODOLOGY AND STATISTICS IN EDUCATION IV 1-6 sem. hrs.
+ADVANCED TOPICS: RESEARCH METHODOLOGY 1-6 sem, hrs.

 Provides for advanced study of research design and data analysis.
 Consult instructor prior to registration.
-Prerequisite: EAF 511 or consent of instructor.
+Prerequisite: EAF 511 (quantitative) or 515 (qualitative) or consent of instructor.

-513 EDUCATIONAL EVALUATION AND ASSESSMENT II
+EDUCATIONAL EVALUATION AND ASSESSMENT II

 3 sem. hrs.

 Critical analysis of the theories and practice of student assessment and program evaluation in P-12 and higher education.
 Prerequisite: EAF 411 or consent of instructor.
-515 METHODS OF QUALITATIVE RESEARCH IN EDUCATION 3 sem. hrs.
+METHODS OF QUALITATIVE RESEARCH 515 IN EDUCATION 3 sem. hrs.

 Develops knowledge and skills in research design, data collection and analysis techniques associated with qualitative research.
 These techniques are employed in a research project associated with educational problems.
 Prerequisite: EAF 415 or SOA 473; or consent of instructor.
-521 MORAL AND POLITICAL FOUNDATIONS OF EDUCATIONAL POLICY 3 sem. hrs.

-Examination of moral and political dimensions of educational policy issues and critical reflection on purposes of education in a democracy.

-523 SEMINAR IN EDUCATIONAL POLICY

-3 sem. hrs.
+MORAL AND POLITICAL FOUNDATIONS 521 OF EDUCATIONAL POLICY Examination of moral and political dimensions of educational policy issues and critical reflection on purposes of education in a democracy.
+SEMINAR IN EDUCATIONAL 523 POLICY 3 sem. hrs.

 Intensive inquiry into the comparative, philosophical, and/or historical dimensions of selected educational policies.
 May be repeated providing the subject matter is not repeated.
 Prerequisite: One graduate level course in educational foundations or consent of instructor.

 524 EDUCATIONAL ADVOCACY

-3 sem. hrs.
+3 sem, hrs.

 Examination of the theory and practice of educational advocacy.

-525 CULTURAL FOUNDATIONS OF EDUCATION 3 sem. hrs.
+CULTURAL FOUNDATIONS OF EDUCATION

 Analysis of cultural foundations in education.

-526 EDUCATIONAL THOUGHT 3 sem. hrs.
+EDUCATIONAL THOUGHT 3 sem hrs

 Critical reading and critique of selected works that have affected educational thought educational thought.

-548 ADVANCED SEMINAR ON LEGAL BASES OF EDUCATION 3 sem. hrs.
+ADVANCED SEMINAR ON LEGAL BASES OF EDUCATION

+3 sem. hrs.

 For advanced graduate students in Educational Administration.
 Varied emphasis depending on interests of students and contemporary issues in school law.
 Prerequisites: EAF 478 and 582 or consent of instructor.
 May be repeated provided topics are not repeated.
-561 ORGANIZATION AND GOVERNANCE IN HIGHER EDUCATION 3 sem. hrs.
+ORGANIZATION AND GOVERNANCE IN HIGHER EDUCATION 3 sem. hrs.

 Introduction and extensive reading of literature in organization and governance in higher education.
 Topics include organizational structure, policies, and practices for administration of contemporary higher education.
 Prerequisite: EAF 582 or consent of instructor.

-563 CRUCIAL ISSUES IN AMERICAN HIGHER EDUCATION 3 sem. hrs Issues, problems, and current topical concerns in the administration of higher education.
+CRUCIAL ISSUES IN AMERICAN HIGHER EDUCATION

+Issues, problems, and current topical concerns in the administration of higher education.
 Specific topics may vary and students will complete research projects on selected current critical issues.
 May be repeated.

-564 PLANNING IN HIGHER EDUCATION 3 sem. hrs.
+564 PLANNING IN HIGHER EDUCATION

+3 sem. hrs.

 Components, models, and approaches to planning in higher education.
-Includes needs assessment, master planning, self-study, outcomes, and the function of institutional research.
+Includes needs assessment, master planning, selfstudy, outcomes, and the function of institutional research.
 Prerequisite: EAF 561 or consent of instructor.

-570 PUBLIC FINANCE OF HIGHER EDUCATION
+PUBLIC FINANCE OF HIGHER EDUCATION

 3 sem. hrs.